Chair DeLauro Statement at Ready or Not: U.S. Public Health Infrastructure

-This pandemic is only compounded by the already existing public health crises of the youth vaping epidemic, the anti-vaxxer movement, and the rise in food safety challenges following the Trump Administration’s deregulation of the food industry.
+I want to mention one or two other pieces here.
+This pandemic is only compounded by the already existing public health crises of the youth vaping epidemic, the anti-vaxxer movement, and the rise in food safety challenges following the past Administration’s deregulation of the food industry.

-All of these challenges are reasons to invest in our public health agencies, which in turn keep our communities healthy and functioning.
+These are challenges and are reasons to invest in our public health agencies, which in turn keep our communities healthy and functioning.
 Historically as a nation we appreciate the need for a strong public health system when we are in the middle of a public health crisis, but never before.
-If we want to have a public health system that is prepared for a crisis, we must invest in public health personnel, labs, equipment, and data systems not just this year, but every year.
+We think about it in the midst of, but never before.
+If we want to have a public health system that is prepared, we need to invest now in personnel, labs, equipment, and data systems not just this year, but every year.
 And not forget about this when the pandemic subsides.

-This is precisely why I will be reintroducing the Public Health Emergency Fund Act, which would provide $5 billion to the existing public health emergency fund, which was created in 1983, but is currently empty.
-By dedicating funding ahead of time, this bill would enable our public health agencies to respond quickly to public health emergencies.
+I will reintroduce the Public Health Emergency Fund Act, which would provide $5 billion to the existing public health emergency fund, which was created in 1983, but is currently empty.
+By dedicating funding ahead of time, this bill would enable our public health agencies to respond quickly to these emergencies.

-As we’ve already provided billions for the airline industry, and billions more for small businesses through the Paycheck Protection Program (PPP), it is only logical that we would invest as much if not more in the very systems designed to keep us healthy and safe from disease.
+We have provided billions for the airline industry, billions more for small businesses through the Paycheck Protection Program (PPP).
+We needed to do that.
+It is only logical that we would need to invest as much, if not more, in the very systems designed to keep us healthy and safe from disease.
 We saved the airlines.
 We saved small businesses.
-Now let us save lives.
-This is not just about throwing money at a problem, this is about really creating a stable, solid, sustainable public health infrastructure system for the future.
+We now need to be in the business of saving lives.
+This is not about throwing money at a problem, this is about really creating a stable, solid, sustainable public health infrastructure system for the future.

 The witnesses we have joining us today represent key partners in public health.
 We will gain perspectives from a state health department, a local health department, and a public health laboratory system.
 We will learn about these institutions and their roles in the COVID-19 pandemic response, what the needs are in the field, and their recommendations for strengthening our public health infrastructure.

-To meet this moment, we must transform our public health infrastructure.
-The health of our families and communities depend on it."
+To meet the moment, we must transform our public health infrastructure.
+The health of our families and our communities depend on it.